-Email: EAC@CarrollCountyMD.gov Phone: 410-386-2140
+Carroll County Environmental Advisory Council EAC@CarrollCountyMD.gov Phone: 410-386-2140 Email:

-Website: CarrollCountyMD.gov/EAC
+Website: www.CarrollCountyMD.gov/EAC

 Originally formed as the Environmental Affairs Advisory Board in the early 90s, the Board of County Commissioners created the Environmental Advisory Council (EAC) through County Code (Chapter 31) in 2004.
 The EAC is dedicated to exploration and promotion of the County's environmental management responsibilities, to providing the Commissioners with educated advice that is in the best interest of the County and the County's residents, and to promote environmental educational.